ionelmc/python-mongoql-conv/README.rst

 Library to convert those MongoDB queries to something else, like a python expresion, a function or a Django Q object tree to be used with a ORM query.

+Only supports flat operations.
+No subdocuments.
+It might work but results are undefined/buggy.

 compile_to_string
 =================

 ::